DataJuggler/PixelDatabase/README.md

 # PixelDatabase

+2.27.2024: I now draw a line between Header and Day Roy Image.
+If no Day Row Image, it is still a horizontal line 1 vertical pixel below the header.

 2.26.2024: I changed NuGet PixelDatabase.CreateCalendar to accept a BaseFont and a HeaderFont.
 It is a breaking change, but I figure now is the time to break this method since it is new.
 Also added an optional parameter as of a pixel database for the day row image.
 This is the row where the